GoogleChrome/web.dev/src/site/content/en/fast/use-lazysizes-to-lazyload-images/index.md

 ---

 {% Aside 'note' %}
-  Browser-level native lazy-loading is now available!
-Refer to the [Native lazy-loading for the web](/native-lazy-loading) article to learn how to use the `loading` attribute and leverage lazysizes as a fallback for browsers that do not yet support it.
+  Browser-level lazy-loading is now available!
+Refer to the [Built-in lazy-loading for the web](/native-lazy-loading) article to learn how to use the `loading` attribute and leverage lazysizes as a fallback for browsers that do not yet support it.
 {% endAside %}